 It is important to have a good lawyer to help you deal with these cases, as you will need to be able to convince a Justice of the Peace that the behaviour of the accused would have caused alarm to anyone who happened to witness it.

 If you have been accused of breaching the peace, it is up to you to be able to prove that any behaviour that you engaged in could have been seen as being reasonable.
-It isn’t always easy to prove this kind of thing, but our team have a lot of experience of doing exactly this, and are the ideal people to have on your side.
+It isn’t always easy to prove this kind of thing, but at Criminal Lawyers Glasgow, our professional team have a lot of experience of doing exactly this, and are the ideal people to have on your side.